LibrariesHacked/librarieshacked.github.io/_posts/2019-09-27-lsoas_and_postcodes.md

 published: false
 ---

-Over the past few months, public library staff have been collaborating on a [library open data schema](https://schema.librarydata.uk).
-This includes datasets about libraries that could be standardised and published as open data across all library services.
-One of the datasets is a report on library membership.
+The [public library open data schema](https://schema.librarydata.uk) includes a definition of a dataset to produce standardised reports on library membership.

 But there are complications in even thinking about library membership.